coder/docs/admin/devurls.md

 description: Learn how to configure dev URL support for a Coder deployment.
 ---

-Developer (Dev) URLs allow users to access the ports of services they develop within their workspace.
-However, before individual developers can set up dev URLs, an administrator must configure and enable dev URL usage.
+Developer (dev) URLs allow users to access the ports of running applications they develop within their workspace.
+Coder listens for the running applications on the specified ports and surface a link to open the running application.
+However, before individual developers can set up dev
+URLs, an administrator must configure and enable dev URL usage.

 ## Before you proceed